Macedonian Ruins

 "For the Lord Himself will descend from heaven with a shout, with the voice of the archangel and with the trumpet of God, and the dead in Christ will rise first.
 Then we who are alive and remain will be caught up together with them in the clouds to meet the Lord in the air, and so we shall always be with the Lord."
 (NASB throughout unless otherwise stated).

-The controversies include the timing, who is taken, will it even happen, etc.
+The controversies include the timing, who is taken, whether it will even happen, etc.

 Well, regarding the rapture, I echo Luke's words1 in opening his Gospel account, “it seemed fitting for me as well, having investigated everything carefully …, to write it out for you …”